Husk (comics): Powers and abilities

-Paige is a metamorph who has the mutant ability to change her physical form by shedding her outer layer of skin to reveal a new layer or shape underneath.
-While she can sometimes acquire new forms, Paige most commonly takes on a Paige-like form in a new material.
-She can become any solid that she has studied (including glass, wood, rubber, brick, diamond, granite, and even adamantium).
+Husk possesses the mutant ability to change her physical form by shedding her skin to reveal a new layer or shape underneath.
 These forms take on new physical abilities or qualities appropriate to the form, such as increased weight, strength, or invulnerability.
 Paige has shown some ability to take on forms with energy powers - including a fiery form that generates heat and flame, and a form with acidic skin.